 The objective of Application-to-Application testing is to verify that the applications implemented by the Service Providers, or the agents of service providers, on their respective SOA and LSMS systems satisfy the requirements for such applications as listed in the IIS and FRS.
 Determining the results of these tests requires prior knowledge of the scenarios under test, and a detailed analysis of the transactions exchanged between the SOA/LSMS and the NPAC SMS.
 This knowledge is expressed in the NPAC SMS Interoperable Interface Specification, and the Functional Requirement Specifications.

 In contrast to a MOC testing campaign which addresses the behavior of a given MO in the context of a specific CMIP request, an A2A testing campaign will address complete transactions where each test case will require multiple CMIP operations occurring in a specific order, and may span multiple MO classes and scenarios as per Appendix B of the IIS.
-The utility of such testing will be underlined by the fact that the error handling capabilities of the SUT will be paid special attention during that campaign because of the flexibility afforded by the NPAC simulators.
+The utility of such testing will be underlined by the fact that the error handling capabilities of the SUT will be paid special attention during that campaign because of the flexibility afforded by the NPAC SMS ITP Tool.
 Every transaction (e.g., Action to create a subscription version) will have one test case representing a sunny day scenario where all operations proceed successfully according to the scenarios listed in the IIS.
 This will be true as long as that transaction’s A2A test case does not duplicate a pre-existing MOC test case.
 Also, a given transaction will have at least one and probably more rainy day scenarios where one or more of the steps listed in the scenarios of the IIS, are dropped or executed with an intentional error in order to test the SOA/LSMS applications ability to detect and possibly cause the correction of such errors.
 The error handling capabilities which will be tested are those listed in the IIS and/or FRS or agreed to by the SP committee and subsequently incorporated in the IIS.

-Figure 2 NPAC SMS Simulators for A2A testing
+Figure 2 NPAC SMS ITP Tool for A2A testing

 Other factors which guided the development of the App-to-App test plan are as follows: